berto-dev/cordova-installation-flow/README.md

         - ~~`%LOCALAPPDATA%\Android\Sdk\cmdline-tools\latest\bin`~~
     - open terminal and verify `java -version`

   - install gradle binary:

-  - on linux/mac: <br>
-    get it on: [gradle.org/install "Binary-only"](https://gradle.org/install/) and set it "Linux & MacOS users" on page open env with: *Step 3.
+    - in linux: <br> get it on: [gradle.org/install "Binary-only"](https://gradle.org/install/) and set it "Linux & MacOS users" on page open env with: *Step 3.
 Configure your system environment*

     - in windows: [gradle.org/install "Binary-only"](https://gradle.org/install/), rename folder in <i>Grandle</i> and copy it into "%ProgramFiles%\Gradle\bin" (or simple C: Grandle) and...<br>
       - on *SYSTEM VARIABLE* click on *PATH* and add "%ProgramFiles%\Gradle\bin"
       - on terminal enter `cd %ProgramFiles%\Gradle\bin` and verify `gradle -v`
       - on terminal enter `gradle help --scan` for all dep issue

 - ANDROID SDK ASSET (in windows) (under test):<br>
   /!\ NOT GET android 10 for retrocompatibility issue!
 Remain in 9 (the classic released in cordova installation) and...